realazthat/snipinator/.github/README.remotified.md

         first.
 By how much, or with what prefix?
 Defaults to None. backtickify (Union[bool, str], optional): Should surround with backticks?
         With what language?
 Defaults to False.
-      decomentify (Union[bool, Literal['nl']]): Assuming that you will be using HTML comments around this call, setting this to true will add correspondingcomments to uncomment the output.
+      decomentify (Union[bool, Literal['nl']], optional): Assuming that you will be using HTML comments around this call, setting this to true will add correspondingcomments to uncomment the output.
 This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section. "nl" adds additional newlines after the